609 Main at Texas: Modern status

 The skyscraper is being actively occupied for the use between retail and office spaces.
 Out of the advertised total floor plate of 28,000 ft2, the tower was 95 percent leased as of December 2020.
 The notable tenant companies included Kirkland & Ellis LLP, White & Case, Orrick, Herrington & Sutcliffe, EnVen Energy, Royal Bank of Canada, and Hogan Lovells, among others.
 The 609 Main ended up as one of the 31 projects which by now have defined Houston's skyline, constructed by the Hines' group over the last 50 years.

+In 2016 United Airlines announced plans to leave 1600 Smith Street and move to 609 Main.

+In January 2024, Pillsbury Winthrop Shaw Pittman leased the building's 20th floor, occupying 28000 sqft of its floor area.
+In May 2026, Texas based Layne’s Chicken Fingers opened its restaurant in the building.